Winscombe: Transport

 Winscombe grew in the 19th century with the arrival of a branch of the Great Western Railway, opened in 1869.
 This was the Cheddar Valley line, also known as the Strawberry Line, which ran from Yatton to Wells via Cheddar.
 The railway was closed in 1963, and today the route is a public footpath and cycle track; the site of the former Winscombe railway station is now the Millennium Green.
 It is possible to walk, or cycle, from the railway station to the coast at Clevedon via Sandford, Congresbury and Yatton, and in the opposite direction through the railway tunnel at Shute Shelve Hill to Axbridge and Cheddar.

 The railway station was originally named Woodborough, that being the part of the parish of Winscombe where it was; Winscombe was originally the settlement up by the church.
 The railway station was soon renamed Winscombe to avoid confusion with another railway station in Wiltshire named Woodborough.
 The railway station was closed in 1963 as part of the Beeching cuts to rail services.
 Part of the original track can still be seen from a platform by the Millennium Green.

 The village is on the A371 and A38 roads.

 Education

 There are two schools in the village, as well as community and sports facilities.
 State secondary education is provided at nearby Churchill Community School.
 Sidcot is a nearby fee-paying independent school run by the Society of Friends.

-Things to do in Winscombe

-Much of the village was built on land originally belonging to the Quakers, who espoused temperance, so there is only one pub, in the centre of the village, the Woodborough Inn.